San Juan Lachao

 San Juan Lachao is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Juquila District in the center of the Costa Region.

+Geography

 The municipality covers 190.1 km2 of hilly land.
 The town is at an elevation of 60 meters above sea level.

 The climate is mild and humid.

 Local flowers include cartucho, gladiolus, marigold, bougainvillea, roses and geraniums.

 The area is well-wooded, with pine, oak, avocado, macuil, cedar, and guanacaxtle cuachepil.

 Mangoes, plums, bananas, oranges, limes and avocados provide fruit.

 Local birds include chachalaca, white-winged dove, pigeon blue, red Palamo, real peak, quail, magpie, woodpecker and parakeet.

 Wild boar, deer, badger, raccoon, squirrel, body spin, opossums, skunks and foxes are found in the forests, and iguana and rattlesnake are also present.